hl7au/au-fhir-base/pages/_includes/au-dispenserecord-intro.md

 #### Identifiers
 These definitions represent common data held in the MedicationDispense.identifier element:
-* ETP Vendor Identifier
-* Local Script Number
+* Local Dispense Identifier - dispenser system identifier for this record.

 #### Extensions